Rise up and you could claim an incredible Progressive Jackpot in this Casino classic, Phoenix Blackjack!

-There is a special side bet available in Phoenix Blackjack, where the aim is to collect ‘Phoenix’ suited cards.
+There is a special side bet available in Phoenix Blackjack, called the Phoenix Side Bet.

 The dealer must draw on 16 and under and will always stand on 17 and above.

-If the dealer’s hand totals the same as yours, then the hand is a ‘push’, which will see your bet returned.
-Blackjack beats non-Blackjack 21’s.
+If the dealer’s hand is worth the same as yours, then the hand is a ‘push’, which will see your wager returned.

-An Ace may have a value of either 1 or 11, with the card adopting the value that is of the most benefit to your hand.
+An Ace can be worth 1 or 11, with the card adopting the value that is of the most benefit to your hand.

-The cards 2-9 are taken at face value, whilst the 10, Jack, Queen and King are all valued at 10.
+The cards 2-9 are worth the number on the card, whilst the 10, Jack, Queen and King are all valued at 10.

 Return to Player